MicrosoftDocs/Virtualization-Documentation/windowscontainers/reference/rest/Overview.md

 Developers should only have to provide the information they care about.
 Defaults should be defined and populated for all operations - so that people can focus solely on the problem they want to solve / solution they want to enable.

+# Detailed Topics #

+	Hopefully, Sarah will teach me how to do a TOC...

+Templates:
+Objects:
+Reference material: